getzola/zola/docs/content/documentation/content/section.md

 by setting the `paginate_path` variable, which defaults to `page`.

 ## Sorting
-It is very common for Gutenberg templates to iterate over pages or sections to display all pages/sections a given directory.
+It is very common for Zola templates to iterate over pages or sections to display all pages/sections a given directory.
 Consider a very simple
 example: a `blog` directory with three files: `blog/Post_1.md`, `blog/Post_2.md`, and `blog/Post_3.md`.
 To iterate over these posts and